BackmanLab/ChromGEM/New_README.md

 This TIFF represents the spatially smoothed 3D nucleosome-density distribution and is the primary input for both 3D domain identification and the subsequent 3D domain-property analysis.
 Gaussian smoothing reduces voxel-scale fluctuations introduced by coordinate discretization and creates a continuous local-density field from which packing-domain centers and radial-density profiles can be calculated.

-Equivalent TIFF volumes can be generated from the EdU, BrdU, or simulated-localization coordinates when those distributions are analyzed using the same volume-based workflow.
+Equivalent TIFF volumes can be generated from the EdU, BrdU, or simulated localization coordinates when those distributions are analyzed using the same volume-based workflow.
 For matched comparisons, all coordinate datasets must use the same grid dimensions, voxel size, coordinate origin, and Gaussian-filter parameters.

 ## Downstream Analysis 1: Domain Identification in 3D